15th November 2016

 Most often than not, for the first time visitor to India, Delhi is their starting point.
 But not many take the time out to explore this incredible city.
 Instead they head off on the Golden Triangle route.
 Delhi has far more to offer, so next time you are in India follow our guide to get the most out of your weekend in Delhi and get to know this incredible city.

-Many arrive to India with a laundry lists of places to visit, things to do, restaurants to eat and bars to drink at!
-It’s a frantic schedule even for a local urbanite!
-This brief guide will hopefully help you to negotiate your way across Delhi and help you discover this fascinating city.
+Many arrive in India with a laundry list of places to visit, restaurants to eat at, and bars to drink at!
+It’s a frantic schedule even for a local urbanite.
+If you are looking for the absolute best things to do in Delhi, this brief guide will help you negotiate your way across the capital and discover this fascinating city.

-New Delhi is the capital city of the Republic of India.
-It hosts the government’s legislature, executive and judiciary arms of the government.
-It also happens to be the seat of authority for the Government of the National Capital Territory of Delhi.
-So this will be a great place to start your first day by exploring the landmark sites of the Rajpath.
-To make good use of your time use the local autorcikshaws for the short journeys between sites.
+New Delhi is the capital city of the Republic of India, hosting the legislative, executive, and judiciary arms of the government.
+It also serves as the seat of authority for the National Capital Territory.
+If you are looking for iconic places to visit in Delhi, this area is a great place to start your first day by exploring the landmark sites of the Rajpath.
+To make good use of your time, use the local auto-rickshaws for short journeys between these sites.

 India holidays

 Delhi is a city that bridges two different worlds.
 Old Delhi, once the capital of Islamic India, is a labyrinth of narrow lanes lined with crumbling havelis and formidable mosques.
 In contrast, the imperial city of New Delhi created by the British Raj is composed of spacious, tree-lined avenues and imposing government buildings.
-Delhi has been the seat of power for several rulers and many empires for about a millennium.
-Many a times the city was built, destroyed and then rebuilt here.
-Interestingly, a number of Delhi’s rulers played a dual role, first as destroyers and then as creators.
+Because the city was built, destroyed, and rebuilt over a millennium, the absolute best Delhi tour places are scattered across these distinct historical layers.
+Interestingly, a number of Delhi’s rulers played a dual role, first as destroyers of the old city and then as creators of the next, leaving behind a rich seat of power for travelers to explore.

 The city’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.
 Delhi has captivating ancient monuments, fascinating museums and art galleries, architectural wonders, a vivacious performing-arts scene, fabulous eating places and bustling markets.